mhamilt/PlateReverb/README.md

 Values inbetween the Edit Here banners can be changed.

 If running executable from command line, the first arguement is the input filename.
 The second arguement is an output filename

+e.g.

+\>\> ./PlateVerb input.wav output.wav

 alut.h library deprecated in macOS: but you can use freealut.